curl/everything-curl/libcurl/conn/reuse.md

 associated with the multi handle.
 This allows you to cleanup and re-create easy handles freely without risking losing the connection pool, and it allows the connection used by one easy handle to get reused by a separate one in a later transfer.
-Just reuse the multi handle!
+Just reuse the multi handle.

 ## Sharing the "connection cache"